ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks

-where $N$ is the number of training images in the batch, $M$ is the number of classes, $p_{m,n}$ is the probability of the $n$ the example being classified into the $m$-th class.
-If the $n$-th example is classified into the $m$-th class, $B_{m,n}$ equals $1$, otherwise $B_{m,n}$ equals 0.

-In equation \eqref{eq:Fun_cost}, $L_2$ regularization is used to penalize the size of $w$ with $\eta=0.005$ and learn the weights by using Adam optimizer.
+where $N_1$ is the number of training images in the batch, $M_1$ is the number of classes, and $p_{m,n}$ is the probability of the $n$-th sample being classified into the $m$-th class.
+If the $n$-th sample is classified into the $m$-th class, $B_{m,n}$ equals to $1$, otherwise $B_{m,n}$ is 0.
+We fix $\eta = 0.005$ and learn the weights by using Adam optimizer.
 All weights in each layer at the convolutional layer are initialized from a normal distribution of $N(0,0.1)$ while weights in multi-layer perceptrons are created from a normal distribution of $N(0,\frac{1}{n_{hidden}})$ where $n_{hidden}$ is the number of hidden layers of the previous layer \cite{he2015delving}.
 The CNN is trained by using mini-batch stochastic gradient descent with a batch size of $128$.
 For preventing over-fitting, we use a dropout layer after each layer in the fully connected layers with the rate $50\%$.